Daily Devotional

 Prayer Needs

-Please continue to pray for Phil Corey.
-Phil is still having trouble with his blood pressure.
+Please continue to pray for Phil Corey with his dialysis treatments.

 _______________________________________________________________